 At Kerr Mackie, we follow a consistent, sequenced approach in writing to immerse children in language.
 Our children compose their writing based on core texts and aspirational models – some of which are written by the teachers and as often as possible these texts link with the texts the children are studying in their reading lessons.
 Writing is based upon children’s interests and brought alive through role-play, drama and the children are given a ‘real life purpose’ whenever possible.
 Progress is driven by high expectations and a passion for always producing high quality creative outcomes.

 All year groups in school follow the same three-week writing sequence.
-Children take part in five English lessons each week following this sequence:
+Children take part in five English lessons each week following the sequence on the right.

 All the children are expected to write in a joined, legible style, at speed, by the time they leave Year 6.
 This includes using the correct pencil grip, sitting correctly, accurate letter formation and producing work in a consistent size.
 Pupils and staff at Kerr Mackie use a cursive handwriting style from Nelson Handwriting Scheme.

-Reception focus on pencil grip and initial letter formation
+- Reception focuses on pencil grip and initial letter formation.

 As part of the new National Curriculum children are expected to learn compulsory lists of spellings.
 Through learning spelling rules and by looking at word meanings, it is expected that all children will be able to spell these words by the time they leave KS2.